 HALFIT Service

-Since April 2020, free access to up to three sessions of the Neuro HALFIT® exercise program, which uses the wearable Hybrid Assistive Limb (HAL)® of CYBERDYNE, Inc., has been offered.
-This service, delivered as an ancillary service of Kaigo Relief α, etc., is intended to help prevent disease advancement and increase the independence of people who require relatively light levels of care while insuring them against financial risk in the event long-term care is needed.
+Since April 2020, Daido Life has been offering customers up to three free sessions of the Neuro HALFIT® exercise program, which uses the wearable Hybrid Assistive Limb (HAL)® of CYBERDYNE, Inc. This service, delivered as an ancillary service of Kaigo Relief α, etc., is intended to help prevent disease advancement and increase the independence of people who require relatively light levels of care while insuring them against financial risk in the event long-term care is needed.

 Initiatives toward support for the resolution of the management issues of SMEs